astariomaggelen/astariomaggelen/README.md

 <div align="center">
-I use this site mainly for Pony Town ( PT ), so it is recommended to read it before interacting with me!
+I use this page mainly for Pony Town ( PT ), so it is recommended to read it before interacting with me!

 ## Tags I use:
 #### OFFTAB,